Enderych/singuarity_def/README.md

 # singuarity_def
-some def template for building singularity images the images are mainly for building environments including tensorflow, pytorch, python, opencv, etc.
+Some def template for building singularity images. \n

+The images are mainly for building environments including tensorflow, pytorch, python, opencv, etc. \n

 Documents in sbatch is the launch file when using TCML server.